 Yes—upon exercise of the warrants, new shares of common stock will be issued.
 However, unlike an equity offering which would have immediately resulted in the issuance of additional shares, the warrants will only result in the issuance of shares of common stock to the extent holders choose to exercise the warrants.

 13. What happens to fractional warrants?

-Fractional warrants will not be distributed.
-Occidental expects that fractional warrants to which Occidental’s holders of record would otherwise be entitled to receive will be aggregated and sold in the public market by the warrant agent.
+Fractional warrants were not distributed.
+Fractional warrants to which Occidental’s holders of record would otherwise have been entitled to receive will be aggregated and sold in the public market by the warrant agent.
 The aggregate net cash proceeds of the sales will be distributed ratably to those stockholders who would otherwise have received fractional warrants.

 14. What will happen to the proceeds from the exercise of the warrants?

-Occidental will receive the proceeds from the exercise of the warrants and may use the proceeds for any authorized corporate purpose, which will be based on our cash flow priorities at that time.
+Occidental will receive the proceeds from the exercise of the warrants and may use the proceeds for any authorized corporate purpose.

 15. Will the warrants expire?

 Yes—the warrants will expire after August 3, 2027.

 16. What happens if I do not exercise the warrants before they expire?

 After the expiration date, you will no longer be entitled to exercise the warrant to purchase shares of common stock at the exercise price.